 Whether it's by bus, train, ferry or plane, there are plenty of options for getting around Scotland.
 Although services run regularly throughout the winter (some with winter timetables) if the country is experiencing extreme conditions some services may be delayed or even cancelled for safety reasons.

 Always check your journey before heading off and, if you do encounter bad weather, consider travelling later, once the weather improves.
-Find more information about getting around Scotland in winter.

 6. What are the winter daylight hours in Scotland?